Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![map-popup-window](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/map-popup.png)

-5. The user now chooses which service they require from the drop down list.
+5. The user now chooses which service they require from the drop-down list.
 If a service is chosen, another input field appears asking the customer what date they would like to book their appointment.

 ![form-date](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/form-date.png)

-6. If the user chooses the option "Other", instead of an input field for the date, an text box appears for the user to type what service they require from the chosen branch.
+6. If the user chooses the option "Other", instead of an input field for the date, a text box appears for the user to type what service they require from the chosen branch.

 ![form-other](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/form-other.png)